tully-t/Xeno/GTK/README.md

 - We now have a folder in ~/.themes/ named "Xeno-gtk" containing the theme content (gtk2.0, gtk3.0, index.theme)
 - In System Settings -> Appearance -> Application Style -> Configure GNOME/GTK application style, select "Xeno-gtk" as your GTK theme, and click Apply

-## Recommendations:

-- Install [gtk3-nocsd](https://github.com/fredldotme/gtk3-nocsd) (available in Debian and Fedora repositories, but unfortunately not the AUR anymore) to disable client-side decoration for GTK3 apps in KDE on X11.
-If you are on KDE Wayland, after installing [gtk3-nocsd](https://github.com/fredldotme/gtk3-nocsd), use the environment variable `WAYLAND_DISPLAY= ` or `GDK_BACKEND=x11` to launch GTK apps using XWayland, and they will have server-side Aurorae window decoration
-    - Unnecessary for Firefox or Inkscape
-    - See [Xenofox](https://github.com/tully-t/Xenofox) documentation for complete instructions on the customization of Firefox
-    - See [Xeno Aurorae](https://github.com/tully-t/Xeno/tree/main/Aurorae) documentation for complete instructions on the installation of window decorations

 ## Customization:

 - Always make a backup!
 Feel free to experiment

 - You are welcome to modify the theme files, including Xeno-gtk/gtk-3.0/gtk.css, as you wish.
-It may seem intimidating at first, but the bottom half (at least, anything after the stack-switcher section) of the file is app-specific code that generally should not require modification.
+It may seem intimidating at first, but the bottom half (at least, anything after the stackswitcher section) of the file is app-specific code that generally should not require modification.

 - Use Ctrl+Shift+I to inspect elements of a GTK app.
 Install `gtk3-demos` to use the `gtk3-widget-factory` theme preview app